 Many developers use some sort of layered architecture.
 A common layer would be the data layer that is normally defined by repository classes.

 In almost 20 years of career, I had only one application that we actually changed our persistence mechanism and the repository layer was extremely useful.
 Moving from one database to another had almost zero impact in the rest of the code.

 I recently had a few discussions about the data (repository) layer.
 Some of my colleagues said that this added complexity not always pays off since we are probably not going to change the persistence mechanism.
 That is a fair comment and normally the repository layer can be seen as future proof code and not the most straightforward solution.

 But what is the alternative?
 Active Record?
 Have persistence logic mixed with application logic?
 Violation of SRP?
 No separation of concerns?
 A different type of separation that will be very similar to the repositories but less explicit?
 Use of a framework?
 How does it affect transactional boundaries?
 Should they be in the repository layer or should they be at the entry points of your domain model?

 This is an example where discussing what would be the straightforward solution versus what type of future proof code we want to have may differ a lot from team to team.
 Some would find a layer of repositories a very cheap price to pay while others would find it too expensive.

-So, instead of discussing the repository layer, we should discuss what type of flexibility we would like to have when it comes to persistency and how much are we wiling to pay for that right now.
+So, instead of discussing the repository layer, we should discuss what type of flexibility we would like to have when it comes to persistence and how much we are wiling to pay for that right now.
 What would the inflection point be?

 Example 4: Architecture and high-level design